JamesBrill/react-speech-recognition/README.md

 it uses [Web Speech API](https://developer.mozilla.org/en-US/docs/Web/API/SpeechRecognition).
 Currently, **this component will only work in Chrome**.
 It fails gracefully on other browsers.

-You will need a dependency manager like Browserify or Webpack to bundle this module with your web code.
+It is recommended that you use Webpack to bundle this module with your web code.

 ## Installation